yuanqing/git-cheatsheet/README.md

 # Amend the last commit message
 $ git commit --amend -m 'bar'

+# Amend the last commit message after push
+$ git commit -m 'foo'
+$ git push origin master
+$ git commit --amend -m 'bar'
+$ git push origin master -f

-# Merge multiple commits into one
+# Merge multiple commits (eg. the last 3 commits) into one
 $ git rebase -i HEAD~3
 # 1. Mark all commits other than the first with `squash`, then save and quit.
 # 2. Enter a new commit message, then save and quit.